 Depending on the taxon, the skeleton may consist of firmly sutured plates (like echinoids), or of elements free-floating in the skin (like holothurians).

-Tube feet are few in number, large, and organized around reduced ambulacra.
+Tube feet are few in number, large, armored with skeletal elements, and organized around reduced ambulacra.
 (Reminiscent of the robust tube feet of some holothurians, including the "sea pig," Scotoplanes.

 W. I. Ausich, T. W. Kammer, E. C. Rhenberg, D, F. Wright.
 2015.
 Early phylogeny of crinoids within the pelmatozoan clade.
 Palaeontology, 58(6 937-952)